CodeforAustralia/deconstruct-pdf/README.md

 The **deconstruct-pdf** series of bash shell scripts allows the users to "deconstruct" **pdf** files to **text** and **html** file formats, using poppler-utils.
-It then allows some text processing to take place and organises the files in a directory structure that makes it eas(ier) to serve up from a web server, for example.
+It then allows some text processing to take place and organises the files in a directory structure that makes it eas(y/ier) to serve up from a web server, for example.

 ## Pre-requistes
+1\.
 You must have poppler-utils installed.
 See the Poppler website, [poppler.freedesktop.org](https://poppler.freedesktop.org), for the latest distribution.

 If your Linux distribution uses APT you may want to:-